artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 ) => {
   const queryID = request.text;

-  if (isMutation(request)) {
+  // If it's a mutation, clear all cache, then call the implementation above if (isMutation(request)) {
     relayResponseCache.clear();
     return fetchFunction(request, variables, cacheConfig, uploadables);
   }

-  const fromCache = relayResponseCache.get(queryID, variables);
+  // Try grab the request from the cache first const fromCache = relayResponseCache.get(queryID, variables);

-  if (isQuery(request) && fromCache !== null && !forceFetch(cacheConfig)) {
+  // Did it hit?
+Or did we suppress the cache for this request if (isQuery(request) && fromCache !== null && !forceFetch(cacheConfig)) {
     return fromCache;
   }

-  const fromServer = await fetchFunction(request, variables, cacheConfig, uploadables);
+  // Make the request, and cache it if we get a response const fromServer = await fetchFunction(request, variables, cacheConfig, uploadables);
   if (fromServer) {
     relayResponseCache.set(queryID, variables, fromServer);